 What kinds of white fish can you use for Grilling?

 What kind of fish should you use when a recipe calls for “white fish?”
-White fish refers to mild-flavored quick cooking fillets of fish such as cod, bass, grouper, haddock, catfish, and snapper and you can use any of those as long as they are thick enough for the grill.
+The name White Fish refers to mild-flavored quick cooking fillets of fish such as cod, bass, grouper, haddock, catfish, and snapper and you can use any of those as long as they are thick enough for the grill.
 You can also use pieces of halibut, Mahi Mahi, Swordfish, or Tuna for this recipe.

 Why did I use dried herbs in the fish marinade?

-I love to use fresh herbs in cooking, but in marinades like this I use ingredients like onion powder, garlic powder and dried parsley because they dissolve a bit more into the liquid of the marinade and don’t leave clumps of onion, parsley, or garlic on the fish or meat when it’s grilled.
-If you prefer to use fresh onions, garlic, or parsley, I would increase the amounts a little.
+I love to use fresh herbs in cooking, but in marinades like this I use ingredients like onion powder, garlic powder and dried parsley because they don’t leave clumps of onion, parsley, or garlic on the fish or meat when it’s grilled.
+The dried seasonings add flavor and are less likely to burn on the grill.

 If you don’t have an outdoor grill (or it’s not grilling weather), grilled fish like this can easily be cooked on a stove-top grill pan with ridges (affiliate link) or a George Foreman Grill (affiliate link) with good results.
 Remember that the George Foreman Grill cooks both sides at once so grilling time will be a lot shorter!